|

 O'Nan, featured Kate Beckinsale, Sam Rockwell, and Amy Sedaris and premiered at the 2007 Sundance Film Festival; Warner Independent

-is set to open in August 2008.
-In addition to writing and directing, Green has helped shepherd a number of successful features
+to writing and directing, Green has helped shepherd a number of successful features by new filmmakers, including "Great World

-by new filmmakers, including "Great World Of Sound" (Sundance 2007); "Low & Behold" (Sundance 2007); "Shotgun Stories" (Berlin
+Of Sound" (Sundance 2007); "Low & Behold" (Sundance 2007); "Shotgun Stories" (Berlin 2007); and "Footfist Way" (Sundance 2006).

 His dazzling debut "George Washington" follows several youths in rural North Carolina during a lazy summer that turns tragic.